Bint-e-Muhammad Rafi

 Ramadan is not actually the name of time... it is the name of a state.

-It is the month in which hearts become soft, eyes fill up quickly, love for the Quran increases, hatred for sins begins, and man feels very close to Allah.
+It is the month in which hearts become soft, eyes fill up quickly, love for the Quran increases, hatred for sins begins, and a person feels very close to Allah.

 But Ramadan not lasting forever is also the wisdom of Allah.

-If Ramadan lasted all year, perhaps there would not be the same value... the same longing, the same waiting, the same enthusiasm.
+If Ramadan lasted all year, perhaps the same value would not remain... the same longing, the same waiting, the same enthusiasm would not remain.

-Allah Almighty has sent it as a guest... so that we appreciate it, feel the sorrow of its departure, and keep ourselves in check until the next Ramadan.
+Allah Almighty has sent it as a guest... so that we appreciate it, feel the sorrow of its departure, and keep ourselves together until the next Ramadan.

 Ramadan comes to teach us that:

-You can live the same way even in ordinary days.
+You can live the same way in ordinary days too.

 You can be patient even without eating and drinking.